Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

 ### Advanced user activity examples

 These examples show more detailed user activity requests.
+Click to expand any example.

 ???example "Get events for user with ID 123"